 The Mathematics Faculty at Oliver Goldsmith Primary School believe that number skills and wider mathematical understanding are key life skills that all children need to develop, in order to understand the world in which we live.

-We aim to provide a mathematics education that will enable our children to investigate, communicate and manipulate information in a powerful way that will aid the development of their logical and creative thinking.
+We aim to provide a mathematics education that follows the teaching for mastery principles and enables our children to investigate, communicate and manipulate information in a powerful way that will aid the development of their logical and creative thinking.

 Our aims are: